cmmorrow/build-magic/README.md

 ## Design

 Building software is hard enough, and managing shell scripts, documentation, and environments across a project for multiple users and operating systems can become a pain.
 Build-magic was designed to be the automation tool that works for you.
 It aims to do for builds what Ansible has done for installs, and Docker has done for deployment.
 It's time to ditch the shell scripts and complex Makefiles.

-These are the four features that distinguish build-magic:
+These are the three features that distinguish build-magic:

 ### Un-opinionated